Arun3/Team_Ecomm/setup/README.txt

       Restart your IDE after this.

-Sample Data for Testing the Recommender System:
+APPENDIX A: Sample Data for Testing the Recommender System:
 Note that, in this folder, there is a file called “ratingSchema_PMF_Loading_Sample_Training_Data.sql”.
 This file can be used to import sample data for the PMF recommender system from the following webpage: http://www.cs.toronto.edu/~rsalakhu/BPMF.html